"Randomize" and "Randomized" obsolete?

 While looking through the CoCoA-5 on-line manual, I noticed that there are references to

 These CoCoA-4 functions have not been ported to CoCoA-5; should we do so, or should we regard them as obsolete?

 My preference is to regard them obsolete.

-#1 Updated by John Abbott 11 months ago
+#1 Updated by John Abbott about 1 year ago

 - Project changed from CoCoALib to CoCoA-5

 - Status changed from New to In Progress

 - Target version deleted (